-Section 7 - That Section 1.203 of the Code of Ordinances be and hereby is
+Section 7 - That Section 1.203 of the Code of Ordinances be and hereby is amended to read as follows:

 Sec.
 1.203. - Correspondence and files.

 Official stationery, in both physical and electronic format, shall not be used for the personal correspondence of any councilmember.